 You will receive considerable assistance to support you in attaining an accountancy qualification (ACCA), which is a requirement for any applicant to the programme.

-The closing date for this application is 31st October.
+The closing date for applications is 31st March 2018.

 MSc in Economics and Financial Economics, University of Nottingham